New Zealand national rugby union team: Early World Cups

 New Zealand hosted and won the inaugural World Cup in 1987 beating France 29–9 in the final.
 New Zealand conceded only 52 points and scored 43 tries in six games en route to the title, beating Italy, Fiji, Argentina, Scotland, Wales and France.

+The All Blacks suffered a dual blow in early-mid 1990.
+Undisputed test fullback John Gallagher switched codes and signed to play with English rugby league club Leeds.
+This came after his 1989 tour understudy Matthew Ridge had signed to play rugby league with Sydney-based club Manly-Warringah less than a week earlier.
+Around this time union also lost other goal-kicking All Blacks to rugby league including John Schuster (Newcastle Knights in Australia), Frano Botica (English club Wigan) and Kurt Sherlock (Sydney club Eastern Suburbs).
+New Zealand rugby also lost Waikato goal kicking fullback Daryl Halligan who signed to play league for the North Sydney Bears.
+As it turned out, they were also very close to losing Zinzan Brooke who was set to join Ridge at Manly when (according to Ridge) a personal dispute between the two saw Brooke back out on a signed contract with Manly (allegedly worth AU$100,000 per season) to stay in rugby union.

 By the 1991 World Cup New Zealand were an ageing side, co-coached by Alex Wyllie and John Hart.
 After beating hosts England in the tournament opener, they struggled during pool matches against the United States and Italy, and won their quarter-final against Canada.
 They were then knocked out by eventual winners Australia 16–6 in their semi-final at Lansdowne Road.
 In the wake of the tournament, there were many retirements, including coach Wyllie, who had enjoyed an 86 per cent win rate during 29 tests in charge.

 Laurie Mains replaced Wyllie in 1992, and was given the job of preparing the side for the 1995 event in South Africa.
 New Zealand were again one of the favourites to take the championship.
 Their status as favourites was enhanced when a young Jonah Lomu scored four tries against England in the 45–29 semi-final win.
 They managed to take hosts South Africa to extra time in the final, before losing 12–15 to Joel Stransky's drop goal.